netdata/netdata/README.md

  netdata:

-  - reads /proc/net/dev and for every interface present there it keeps in its memory a short history of its received and sent bytes.
+  - reads several /proc files
+  - keeps track of the values in memroy (a short history)
-  - generates JSON HTTP responses containing all the data needed for the web graphs.
+  - generates JSON and JSONP HTTP responses containing all the data needed for the web graphs
   - is a web server.
 You can access JSON data by using:

  ```